Pengo0o/Pengo0o.github.io/_posts/!2021-08-30-TimeSeriesInsights.md

 ![](/assets/img/20210830/aadappregcreation.png)

-Nothing special to take care of, just create a name and copy the values of Application (client) ID and Directory (tenant) ID.
-In addition, create a secret in *Certificates & secrets* and remember also the secret value!
+Nothing special to take care of, just create a name and copy the values of *Application (client) ID* and *Directory (tenant) ID*.
+In addition, create a secret in *Certificates & Secrets* and remember also the secret value!
 We will need this later for authentication.

 Once done, we have to provide necessary API permissions.
 Please assign the following permission to the created application.